An0n3m0us/Minetest-AppImages/README.md

 · Archlinux (Antergos 19.4)

 ## Running
 Download the AppImages from the release page!
-Then, make the AppImage an executable by using `chmod +x <file>` in the terminal or by right-clicking the file then selecting "Properties" then "Permissions", and checking the executable checkbox.
-Double-click the AppImage to run Minetest.
+Then, make the AppImage an executable by entering `chmod +x $FILE` in a terminal or by right-clicking the file then selecting "Properties" then "Permissions", and checking the executable checkbox.
+Then, double-click the AppImage to run Minetest.

 The directory used by the Minetest AppImages is `$HOME/.minetest/` so you may place your mods, games and texture packs in there.

+To run a Minetest server, enter this command in a terminal:

+`$PATH_TO_APPIMAGE/Minetest-$VERSION-$ARCH.AppImage --server`

-## Setting up Minetest globally
+## Setting up Minetest on your system globally
-(i.e running minetest from the terminal with `minetest-$VERSION`)
+(i.e running minetest from the terminal with `minetest`)

-First, rename the AppImage to minetest-$VERSION, eg: minetest-5.0.1
+First, rename the AppImage to minetest-$VERSION or just minetest; eg: minetest-5.1.1

-Move the AppImage to $HOME/bin/ then open a terminal and run `minetest-$VERSION`.
+Move the AppImage to $HOME/bin/ then open a terminal and enter `minetest-$VERSION` or `minetest`.
 Minetest should now launch.

 You can now create a launcher in the applications menu to launch it.